Evidence-Based Technology

 THE TECHNOLOGY

-EEG: A Window into Mental Health
+Brainwave Monitoring: A Window into Mental Health

-Electroencephalography (EEG) measures electrical activity in the brain, offering valuable insights into mental states such as stress, anxiety, and depression.
+Electroencephalography measures electrical activity in the brain, offering valuable insights into mental states such as stress, anxiety, and depression.

-How EEG Works in MindChat
+How Brain Monitoring Works in MindChat

 Alpha Asymmetry Detection